blackflux/js-gardener/README.md

 This will generate some files and alter your existing package.json file.

+Create your files in the `lib` folder and corresponding tests in the `test` folder ([Chai](https://github.com/chaijs/chai) works great), and ensure everything works fine by running `npm test`.
+Finalize your README.md and package.json and commit and push to GitHub.

 # Structure

 **Folders** - Write your tests in the `test` and your code in the `lib` folder.